 Some time ago Hanno and I went to Ireland.
 It was the prime time and we didn’t get a room.
 We didn’t have a lot of money.
 For this reason, we decided to rent a transport vehicle the same kind you would use if you move.
 We bought two air mattresses and a gas cooker to sleep and to live in it.
 We underestimated how cold it was at night.
 So we didn’t hesitate to stop by a heap of paper rubbish and use it to line the hold of the vehicle.
 We looked like very poor people and it was kind of embarrassing when I opened the door of the car one morning with wild hair brushing my teeth and seeing a group of people in front of the church who were dressed up for Sunday.
 Unfortunately, they saw me too.

-When we were to Jordan we rented a Jeep to discover the spectacular desert.
+When we went to Jordan we rented a Jeep to discover the spectacular desert.
 Private vehicles aren’t recommended, because of the chance of getting lost in the sandy terrain.
 We tried it anyway because we wanted to be on our own.
 When we realized how fast the desert can change its landscape we understood the warning.
 The Barways app would be great for such adventures to feel safer and to find back if you drive off-road.
-There is nobody you can ask for the direction and there are no marked roads or signs you can follow.
+There is nobody you can ask for directions and there are no marked roads or signs you can follow.

 After seeing a lot of the world, I moved back to the farm I grew up in.
 My father is a hunter, and on my 18th birthday, he gave me a voucher for the hunter school to become one too.
 The voucher was long forgotten, but five years ago, I was ready to start the training.
 It turned out to be the best decision ever as I met my husband at a hunters event.
 We are both nature-loving people and spend most of our time outdoors.
 People always think that hunters don’t love animals, but 80% of the hunter’s job is care work, which means to support the animals.
 That’s the reason why I am a hunter.
 We are repairing the huts of the pheasants regularly or building new ones.